Wafer Fab AI 2035 Horizons

 - Consider partnering with AI experts to guide your implementation strategy.

-- Develop a phased approach to gradually integrate AI technologies into existing systems.
+- Develop a phased approach to integrate AI technologies gradually into existing systems.

 - This technology fosters a culture of continuous improvement and innovation within teams.